Is your bearded dragon showing signs of stress and agitation?

-Knowing some of these behaviors is key to knowing when you need to take extra steps in calming your pet.
+Knowing some of these behaviors is key to understanding when you need to take extra steps in calming your pet.

 Here are a few common stressed behaviors.

-When you see these, it’s important to know how to calm a bearded dragon.
+When you see these, it’s essential to know how to calm a bearded dragon.

-Loss of appetite – If your central bearded dragon is normally a good eater but all of a sudden stops eating as much, it may be a sign of stress.
+If your central bearded dragon is usually a good eater but all of a sudden stops eating as much, it may be a sign of stress.

-Eating for animals is a fairly vulnerable time.
+Eating for animals is a somewhat vulnerable time.

 When they’re eating, the awareness of their surroundings is diminished.

-If an animal feels threatened, they may not eat much because they feel in danger and stressed.
+If an animal feels threatened, they may not eat much because they felt in danger and stressed.

 We’ve written in more detail on bearded dragons that won’t eat if you’re having trouble in this department.

-This occurs naturally in the wild and captivity.
+This occurs naturally in the wild and in captivity.

 Harmless reasons for changing color include preparing to shed, communicating with other bearded dragons, and regulating temperature.

-After making sure this isn’t why your bearded dragon has a darker color than normal, assume the darker coloration is due to stress.
+After ensuring this isn’t why your bearded dragon has a darker color than usual, assume the darker coloration is due to stress.